dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was trained and validated on different data sets, and varying epochs to ensure that the model was not overfitting.
+I did not need to introduce any dropout to the model.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually.
-I used 20 epochs as the validation loss was no longer decreasing after that amount.
+I used 20 epochs as the validation loss was no longer consistently decreasing after that amount.

 #### 4. Appropriate training data